A picture of the space of typical learnable tasks: Results

-\begin{result}[The manifold of models trained on different tasks, and using different representation learning methods, is effectively low-dimensional.]
-We trained multiple models on 6 different sub-tasks of Imagenet (from 5 random initializations each) to study the dimensionality of the manifold of probabilistic models along the training trajectories (100 points equidistant in progress~\cref{eq:tw}) after mapping all models to all Imagenet classes ($\sim 10^8$ dimensions).
-The explained stress is analogous to explained variance in principal component analysis and is a measure of goodness-of-fit; see~\cref{eq:app:stress}.
-The first 3 dimensions of InPCA (\cref{fig:imagenet}a) capture 80\% of the explained stress (\cref{fig:imagenet}b shows more eigenvalues).
-This is a remarkably low-dimensional manifold.
-It is not exactly low-dimensional because the explained variance is not 100\%, but it is an effectively low-dimensional manifold.
-This experiment also indicates that the individual manifolds of models trained on one task are low-dimensional, even if they start from different random initializations in the weight space.
-Such low-dimensional manifolds are seen in \emph{all} our experiments, irrespective of the specific method used for representation learning, namely, supervised, transfer (fine-tuning), meta and contrastive learning. \end{result}
+\paragraph{Result 1: The manifold of models trained on different tasks, and using different representation learning methods, is effectively low-dimensional} We trained multiple models on 6 different sub-tasks of ImageNet (from 5 random initializations each) to study the dimensionality of the manifold of probabilistic models along the training trajectories (100 points equidistant in progress~\cref{eq:tw}) after mapping all models to all ImageNet classes ($\sim 10^8$ dimensions).
+We use the explained stress (defined in~\cref{s:explained_stress}), to measure if the distances are preserved by the first $k$ dimensions of the embedding of the models.
+The first 3 dimensions of InPCA (\cref{fig:imagenet1}a) preserve 80.02\% of the explained stress (\cref{fig:imagenet1}b shows more dimensions).
+This is therefore a remarkably low-dimensional manifold.
+It is not exactly low-dimensional because the explained stress is not 100\%, but it is an effectively low-dimensional manifold.
+This also indicates that the individual manifolds of models trained on one task are low-dimensional, even if they start from different random initializations in the weight space.
+Such low-dimensional manifolds are seen in \emph{all} our experiments, irrespective of the specific method used for representation learning, namely, supervised, transfer (fine-tuning), meta, semi-supervised and contrastive learning.